#ExxonKnew: Making Polluters Pay for

 Costs & Impacts of Climate Change

 The direct costs of climate change are massive, from infrastructure to healthcare.
 Below is a summary of these costs.
-Exxon must be held responsible for contributing to this crisis.
+Exxon and other major polluters must be held responsible for contributing to this crisis.

 Tobacco Settlement as Precedent